Wiros9/book/docs/specs/noi/working.rst

 Service reports
 ===============

-A **service report** is a document used in various discussions with a stakeholder.
+A :term:`service report` is a document used in various discussions with a stakeholder.
 It reports about the working time invested during a given date range.
 This report can serve as a base for writing invoices.